 An advertising copywriter should also:

 • be highly creative and imaginative

 • work well in a team (this may be on a remote basis from home and need not be in a formal office environment)

 • be able to work under pressure (most of the time, Copywriters have deadlines that they need to keep when delivering a finished product to a client)

 • have an eye for detail

 • have an interest in commerce, popular culture, and new advertising trends and techniques.

-Where can you tender your services as a Copywriter?
+Where can you offer your services as a Copywriter?

 Copywriting and in particular freelance copywriting can be a very lucrative and satisfying career choice to make.

 You can find copywriting jobs on these platforms: